CME Group hikes transaction fees for 2014

-CHICAGO, Nov 12 (Reuters) - CME Group Inc, the largest U.S. futures exchange operator, on Tuesday said it would increase transaction fees for nearly all its major products next year after making investments in resources and technology.
+CHICAGO (Reuters) - CME Group Inc (CME.O), the largest U.S. futures exchange operator, on Tuesday said it would increase transaction fees for nearly all its major products next year after making investments in resources and technology.

 The biggest increases await traders who do not own memberships at CME’s exchanges, which include the Chicago Mercantile Exchange, Chicago Board of Trade, Nymex and Comex.
 Even exchange members, whose “seats” and equity stakes in CME give them fee discounts, will have to pay more in some cases as the exchange operator executes its first substantial fee changes since 2009.